detricksnyder/TeachingLectures/PHYS101/README.md

 ## Endocrine Control of Growth

 * List the hormones important for growth at key times in a person’s life.
-* Describe the functions of human growth hormone [hGH; somatotrop(h)in] on growth (bones and soft tissues), and on metabolism, and the regulation of its secretion.
+* Describe the functions of human growth hormone on growth (bones and soft tissues), and on metabolism, and the regulation of its secretion.
 Explain what “rhGH” means.
 * State the “dual effector hypothesis” for GH actions, and the relative roles of GH and IGF-1 in growth control.
 * Describe the interactions among all the key growth-regulating hormones at key times of a person’s life: in utero, neonatally, childhood, puberty, adulthood, and senescence.